International organizations preparing to repel cyber threats

-The annual event Cyber Polygon 2020, which is to be held on 8 July this year, will welcome representatives of major Russian and international organisations who will participate in the training and shape their skills in data theft prevention, incident investigation and the collection of evidence to share with law enforcement agencies.
+The annual event Cyber Polygon 2020, which is to be held on July 8 this year, will welcome representatives of major Russian and international organizations who will participate in the training and shape their skills in data theft prevention, incident investigation and the collection of evidence to share with law enforcement agencies.
 Around 100 teams have already registered with new applications still coming in.

-In light of the above, the main topic for Cyber Polygon 2020 will be the preparation for a large-scale cyber crisis, which may happen, given the conditions of accelerated digitalisation and increased cybercriminal activity.
-About 100 different organisations will take part in the event, including the Spanish National Cybersecurity Institute (INCIBE), Banco Santander, Ernst & Young, MTS, Pochta Bank to name but a few.
+In light of the above, the main topic for Cyber Polygon 2020 will be the preparation for a large-scale cyber crisis, which may happen given the conditions of accelerated digitalization and increased cybercriminal activity.
+About 100 different organizations will take part in the event, including the Spanish National Cybersecurity Institute (INCIBE), Banco Santander, Ernst & Young, MTS, Pochta Bank to name but a few.
 The training scenario will include attack simulations targeting confidential data with the intent to inflict reputational damage.
-In response, the technical experts from the participating organisations will practise their skills in repelling active attacks, investigating incidents which have already occurred and checking their perimeter for other possible vulnerabilities.
-Another equally important skill to practise here is how to collect the information about an attack and forward it to law enforcement in order to prevent similar situations in the future.
+In response, the technical experts from the participating organizations will practice their skills in repelling active attacks, investigating incidents which have already occurred and checking their perimeter for other possible vulnerabilities.
+Another equally important skill to practice here is how to collect the information about an attack and forward it to law enforcement in order to prevent similar situations in the future.
 The actions of the attackers will be simulated by the BI.ZONE team.

 Registration for the event is still open.

-Cyber Polygon 2020 is an official project of the World Economic Forum Centre for Cybersecurity and Sberbank Group.
-In addition to the technical training, Cyber Polygon 2020 will feature an open online live stream, where top officials from such organisations as the World Economic Forum, INTERPOL, ICANN, IBM, Visa and many others will talk about new threats and current trends in the field of cybersecurity as well as share their experience in preventing and minimising the consequences of major cyberattacks.
+Cyber Polygon 2020 is an official project of the World Economic Forum's Centre for Cybersecurity and Sberbank Group.
+In addition to the technical training, Cyber Polygon 2020 will feature an open online live stream, where top officials from such organizations as the World Economic Forum, INTERPOL, ICANN, IBM, Visa and many others will talk about new threats and current trends in the field of cybersecurity as well as share their experience in preventing and minimizing the consequences of major cyberattacks.